From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Proposed Methods

 \subsection{Scene-CoT: CoT for Temporal Understanding}

-The proposed Scene-CoT framework introduces a CoT ~\cite{cot-llm} based approach for structured scene reasoning in dynamic driving environments, consisting of three modules: 1) Video partitioning, 2) CoT reasoning, and 3) Large Language Model (LLM) QA.
-The system modules will be described next, while a figure showing the Scene-CoT architecture is provided in the supplementary materials.
+The proposed Scene-CoT framework introduces a CoT-based~\cite{cot-llm} approach for structured scene reasoning in dynamic driving environments, consisting of three modules: 1) Video partitioning, 2) CoT reasoning, and 3) Large Language Model (LLM) QA.
+The system modules are described next, while a figure showing the Scene-CoT architecture is provided in the supplementary materials.

 \textbf{Video Partitioning.} Scene-CoT first partitions the input video into smaller segments.
-Let $\mathcal{V}$ denote the original video and $S=\{s_1, s_2, \dots, s_l\}$ are the set of $l$ segments.
+Let $\mathcal{V}$ denote the original video and $S=\{s_1, s_2, \dots, s_l\}$ be the set of $l$ segments.
 The segment length and overlap are configurable to meet design and resource constraints.
 In the current implementation, segments are uniformly distributed across $\mathcal{V}$, each lasting 5 seconds with approximately $50\%$ overlap between consecutive segments.
-This choice is suitable for driving scenarios, as a five-second window with overlap provides sufficient temporal context to capture common maneuvers (e.g., lane change and turn) while maintaining responsiveness to rapidly changing scenes.
+This choice is suitable for driving scenarios, as a five-second window with overlap provides sufficient temporal context to capture common maneuvers (e.g., lane changes, turns) while maintaining responsiveness to rapidly changing scene dynamics.
 Exploration of more sophisticated segmentation strategies is left for future work.

-To reduce pixel-wise redundancy from frame to frame and the number of visual tokens input to the VLM, only a subset of frames were used for forming the CoT descriptions.
-In the current approach, four frames were uniformly sampled across each segment, i.e., $\{f_j^1, f_j^2, f_j^3, f_j^4\}$, where $f$ denotes a frame and $j$ corresponds to a segment number.
+To reduce pixel-wise redundancy from frame to frame and to limit the number of visual tokens input to the VLM, only a subset of frames is used to form the CoT descriptions.
+Specifically, four frames are uniformly sampled across each segment, i.e., $\{f_j^1, f_j^2, f_j^3, f_j^4\}$, where $f$ denotes a frame and $j$ corresponds to a segment number.